Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Experiments

 \subsubsection{Distributed Setting}

-\textbf{Implementation} For the distributed scenario, we study three different settings with the numbers of workers $M$ set to $5, 10,$ and $20$ respectively, while keeping the batch size fixed at 64.
+\paragraph{Implementation} For the distributed scenario, we study three different settings with the numbers of workers $M$ set to $5, 10,$ and $20$ respectively, while keeping the batch size fixed at 64.
 The parameters are tuned similarly to those in the centralized setting.

 The results on test accuracy are presented in \Cref{fig:exp_mnist_dist}.
 It can be seen that $\algnameDVM$, SIGNUM with majority vote and SSDM perform the best.
-When the number of workers is larger than 10, $\algnameDVM$ converges faster than Signum and SSDM. $\algnameDVR$ slightly outperforms SignSGD in all settings but is worse than those momentum based methods.
+When the number of workers is larger than 10, $\algnameDVM$ converges faster than Signum and SSDM. $\algnameDVR$ slightly outperforms SignSGD in all settings but is worse than those momentum based methods. \paragraph{Ablation Study} To further explore the effect of momentum on performances of SignRVM, we conducted additional experiments on MNIST dataset. \Cref{fig:momentum} shows that in both centralized setting and distributed setting, SignRVM with momentum $\beta=0.8$ and $\beta=0.9$ perform the best, while SignRVM with momentum larger than 0.9 does not outperform the former and SignRVM with momentum $\beta=0.999$ has the worst performance.
+This justifies our choice of the range $\{0.1, 0.2, \cdots, 0.8, 0.9\}$ for tuning the hyperparameter $\beta$.